-Onwards with Meenakshi Ammal’s methods of cooking Sambar, and my “meditation” on Sambar.
-The difference in this method is that a paste of chillies, coriander and channa dal is made, instead of using dry spices.
+This is another method of cooking Sambar from Meenakshi Ammal’s books Cook and See.
+The difference in this method from previous ones is that a paste of chillies, coriander and channa dal is made, instead of using dry spices.

 Seasoned Sambar Method THREE a la S. Meenakshi Ammal

 Source : inspired by Method Three, Seasoned Sambar in Cook and See Part 1, by S. Meenakshi Ammal

 Cooking time: 30 mins + time of cooking the toor dal (about 1.5 hrs)

 0.5 cup Red Gram Dal = Toor Dal